DiegoGT27/CPE322/README.md

 After successful completion of this course, students will be able to:

--Formulate problems correctly
+- Formulate problems correctly
--Work successfully in interdisciplinary teams
+- Work successfully in interdisciplinary teams
--Develop creativity, imagination, and analytical skills -Incorporate appropriate engineering standards and multiple constraints -Apply the knowledge and skills acquired in earlier course work -Make informed ethical decisions
+- Develop creativity, imagination, and analytical skills
+- Incorporate appropriate engineering standards and multiple constraints
+- Apply the knowledge and skills acquired in earlier course work
+- Make informed ethical decisions
--Hone written and oral communication skills
+- Hone written and oral communication skills

 *Something*
 > me